Quick Search for DELL Servers

 Disadvantages of SAN:

-• Network Dependency: Problems in the network (and its nodes) can and will affect SAN performance and availability.
+• Network dependency: Problems in the network (and its nodes) can and will affect SAN performance and availability.

 Examples of SAN usage: